Flavor changing Flavon decay $\phi\to tc$ ($\phi=H_F,\,A_F$) at the High Luminosity Large Hadron Collider: Introduction

-{The organization of this paper is as follows: in Sec. \ref{sec2} we describe the most relevant theoretical aspects of the Froggatt-Nielsen singlet model (FNSM), which are necessary for our study.
-In Sec. \ref{sec3} we obtain the constraints on the model parameters from the most recent contraints on the Higgs boson coupling modifiers $\kappa_i$ \cite{Sirunyan:2018koj}.
-In addition, we include the current bounds on ${\rm Br}(t\to ch)$ in order to constraint the $g_{\phi tc}$ coupling.
-Sec. \ref{sec4} is devoted to the study of our signal and the potential background as well as the strategy used to search for the $\phi\to tc$ decay at the HL-LHC.
-Finally the conclusion are presented in Section \ref{sec5}.}
+The organization of this paper is as follows: in Sec. \ref{sec2} we describe the most relevant theoretical aspects of the Froggatt-Nielsen singlet model (FNSM), which are necessary for our study.
+In Sec. \ref{sec3} we obtain the constraints on the model parameters from the most recent experimental results on the Higgs boson coupling modifiers $\kappa_i$ \cite{CMS:2018uag}, the full decay width of the Higgs boson \cite{Workman:2022ynf}, anomalous magnetic dipole moment of the muon \cite{Muong-2:2021ojo} and the perturbative limit.
+In addition, we include the current bound and the projections at the future colliders on ${\rm BR}(t\to ch)$ in order to constrain the $g_{\phi tc}$ coupling.
+Sec. \ref{sec4} is devoted to the study signal $pp\to \phi\to tc(t\to\ell\nu_{\ell}b)$ and the potential background as well as the strategy used to search for the $\phi\to tc$ decay at the LHC and the HL-LHC.
+Finally, the conclusion are presented in Sec. \ref{sec5}.